top of page

 Solar Farms

-Wiltshire is quite a sunny place on average so land of low agricultural quality near grid connection points are quite optimum places for solar farms.
+Wiltshire is quite a sunny place on average so plots of land of low agricultural quality near grid connection points are quite optimum places for solar farms.

-Whilst rooftop solar is more effecient in terms of land usage, it is less efficient in terms of material use and much more labour intensive, time consuming and expensive to install, and the opportunities are limited.
+Whilst rooftop solar is more efficient in terms of land usage, it is less efficient in terms of material use and much more labour intensive, time consuming and expensive to install, and the opportunities are limited.
 Rapidly achieving the scale of renewable energy we need requires solar farms to complement rooftop solar.
-The websites for the proposals below go into more detail.

 openinframap.org shows existing grid infrastructure and generation in Wiltshire.